Aims of our Policy

 - To provide opportunities for parents, pupils and the school to work together in partnership

 - To encourage pupils and their parents/carers to share and enjoy learning together

-- To improve the quality of the learning experience to give pupils opportunities to practise, consolidate and further develop core skills
+- To improve the quality of the learning experience to give pupils opportunities to practice, consolidate and further develop core skills

 - To give opportunities for pupils to apply their thinking skills in a variety of ways so that they develop confidence and the self discipline to study independently